DOC hut fees and categories

 There’s a fourth category, the Great Walk huts, which are, err, on the Great Walks, ie, the Heaphy etc, and cost a heap more, $34 a night each for the Heaphy, more for the Milford, $70 a night each for New Zealand residents, $140 for non-residents.
 All these Great Walk tracks require booking and paying for your bunk before departure or they will hit you with a double fee.
 You need to know you can’t just drop into these huts for the night, on the Great Walks each bunk has usually been booked for a while.
 They usually have a hut warden to check or sort out any issues with the booking.
 Basically in the high use season you will have a major problem if you have not booked.

 If you are going to spend more than a week out tramping in the next year it’s worth buying the annual hut pass.
-You pay your $122 and get a little plastic card that means you can stay, err, legally in any of the huts that don’t require booking, ie, most of them that are not Great Walks or Alpine Serviced, without paying any more, no more fiddly bits of plastic tied to your pack and ripping bits off and bunging them in the boxes for them at each hut.
+You pay your $160 and get a Backcountry Hut Pass number that means you can stay, err, legally in any of the huts that don’t require booking, ie, most of them that are not Great Walks or Alpine Serviced, without paying any more, no more fiddly bits of plastic tied to your pack and ripping bits off and bunging them in the boxes for them at each hut.
+You do need to print off your own copy to prove to any curious DOC ranger that you actually own one.

 Pay up and enjoy an entire year’s accommodation at no extra cost.

-It’s not a lot of cash, a decent motel charges that for a single night, it’s less than filling up many cars with petrol.
+It’s not a lot of cash, a decent motel charges that for a single night, it’s marginally more than filling up many cars with petrol.

 We know you pay your taxes but taxes are way down on what they were back in the day when huts were free.